 After the person has been identified they'll need to give permission to use their device's location.
-Or, as of Rock v13.1, if location services have been disabled (see Setting Up Mobile Check-in) the person will be asked to select a campus instead.
+Or, if location services have been disabled (see Setting Up Mobile Check-in) the person will be asked to select a campus instead.

-If location services have been disabled then the person will see the screen pictured above.
-Otherwise they will see the screen pictured below.
+If location services have been disabled, then the person will see the screen pictured above.
+Otherwise, they will see the screen pictured below.